viol170/SCTP_ADA_CSP-Healthcare-Predictive/README.md

 <img align="right" height="100" src="pic03c.jpg"/>
 * Random Forest Classifier: This classifier creates a forest of trees where each tree is formed from random selection of features from the total features.
 <img align="left" height="100" src="pic03d.jpg"/>
-* Support Vector Classifier: This classifier aims at forming a hyperplane that can separate the classes as much as possible by adjusting the distance between data points and the hyperplane.
+* Support Vector Classifier: This classifier aims at forming a hyperplane that can separate the classes as much as possible by adjusting the distance between data points and the hyperplane. <br />

 # Data Source
 The dataset provided for this project is a subset of data our team worked on for a project of Parkway Pantai to understand the influence of various factors on the heart disease.